Losant/losant-docs/docs/workflows/logic/csv-decode.md

 ### Input Path

-This required field specifies the payload path where the CSV String to be decoded is located.
+This required field specifies the payload path where the CSV string to be decoded is located.

 ![CSV Decode Node Input](/images/workflows/logic/csv-decode-node-input.png "CSV Decode Node Input")